Chelmsford’s Fabric

 on

-In 1691, she was a young mother, caring for her small children alone while, her husband was fighting in King Williams War.
-He was in the “eastern parts” of the Massachusetts Bay Colony, fighting for the British crown, when he was killed in 1694.
+In 1691, she was a young mother, caring for her children while her husband was fighting in King Williams War.
+He served in the ‘eastern parts’ of the Colony, fighting for the British crown, when enemy forces killed him in 1694.

-While milking a cow one day, she was struck on the forehead by one of the horns of the cow.
-One of her neighbors saw the blood on her forehead and claimed “that while she was bleeding, a spectre of her likeness appeared “.
-This spectre is also known as a vision or ghost.
+One day, while she milked the cow, it struck her on the forehead with a horn.
+One of her neighbors saw the blood on her forehead and claimed a ghost of her likeness appeared.

 The neighbor claimed that Martha was a witch.
 Her reason was based upon the writings of Cotton Mather, a prominent Puritan minister in colonial Massachusetts.
-He was notably involved in the Salem witch trials, but his influence also extended to other witchcraft accusations in the region, including cases like Martha Sparks.
+He took part in the Salem witch trials, but his influence extended to other witchcraft accusations, including the case of Martha Sparks.

-In one of his writings “Wonders of the Invisible World”, he played a part in trying to uphold judicial proceedings based on evidence, although his definition of evidence included things like spectral testimony (testimony about visions or ghosts), which were problematic.
-His works contributed to the Puritan worldview that validated the existence of witches, thus influencing accusations like those against Martha Sparks.
+In his writing “Wonders of the Invisible World,” he played a part trying to uphold judicial proceedings based on evidence.
+Although his definition of evidence included things like spectral testimony (testimony about visions or ghosts), which were problematic.
+His works contributed to the Puritan worldview validating the existence of witches, thus influencing accusations like those against Martha Sparks.

-Although Mather did not play a role in the Chelmsford case, his writings and sermons helped create an environment where witchcraft accusations were taken seriously, leading to events like the accusations against Martha Sparks.
+Mather did not play a direct role in the Chelmsford case, but some local people took his writings and sermons seriously.

-On October 28, 1691 Deputy Governor Thomas Danforth took Martha to Boston and committed her to Boston Gaol for suspicion of witchcraft.
+On October 28, 1691, Deputy Governor Thomas Danforth committed Martha to Boston Gaol (jail) on suspicion of witchcraft.

 Thankfully, Chelmsford’s minister, Reverend Thomas Clark came to Martha’s defense.
 His influence upon the authorities helped them to verify this grave mistake.
-After spending a year in jail Martha’s father went to Boston where he petitioned Governor Phipps and his governor’s council to release her.
-No formal evidence was ever produced against Martha.
+Martha’s father went to Boston where he petitioned Governor Phipps and his governor’s council to release her.
+Officials produced no formal evidence against her, even after holding her for more than a year.

-Martha was released from Boston Gaol on December 6, 1692.
-She returned to Chelmsford to care for her family.
-She died a little more than two years later on February 28, 1697 leaving her two small children without parents.
+Released from Boston Gaol on December 6, 1692, Martha returned to Chelmsford to care for her family.
+She died five years later on February 28, 1697, leaving two young children without parents.

-Martha Sparks was the only person accused of witchcraft in Chelmsford.
+Martha Sparks was the only person in Chelmsford who faced a witchcraft accusation.